saarthak08/LineGraph/README.md

 # LineGraph
+# This is the development branch of the project.
+All beta changes are made here which on testing are merged to the master branch.
    An android app for displaying a graph of a function f(ct+d) with Y axis as the f(ct+d) & X-axis as 't'.